Grass Fed Pork

 The big difference between a pig and a cow

 One thing I'm very proud of is how much time my pigs spend out on pasture, eating grass, digging up roots, and generally being pigs.
 They're happier and healthier for it, and I believe the pork that comes from them is better in every way.
-But despite this, I never claim to sell grass fed pork, because my pigs are always eating grain alongside pasture.
+But despite this, I never claim to sell grass fed pork, because my pigs are always eating grain along with pasture.
 So why can I feed cows and sheep nothing but grass and have them thrive, while pigs (and chickens) require grain?
 The answer is digestion.

 Cows are ruminants, which means they have complicated stomachs that have an incredible capacity for breaking down cellulose, the tough fiber in which grass locks up protein and energy.
 Cows chew it multiple times, and they also have symbiotic bacteria in their stomachs which further break down the plant matter.
 Pigs, on the other hand, have a single stomach.
 Rather than being grass specialists, like cows, they are generalists.
 While they will eat plenty of grass and get some good nutrition from it, they are not efficient enough at digesting it to live on grass alone.